prisma/prisma1/docs/1.4/03-Tutorials/01-Prisma-Basics/01-Getting-Started.md

 - `service`: Defines the service name which will be part of the service's HTTP endpoint
 - `stage`: A service can be deployed to multiple stages (e.g. a _development_ and a _production_ environment)
 - `datamodel`: The path to the file which contains your data model
 - `disableAuth`: If set to true, everyone who knows the endpoint of your Prisma service has full read and write access.
 If set to `false`, you need to specify a `secret` in `prisma.yml` which is used to generate JWT authentication tokens.
 These tokens need to be attached to the `Authorization` header of the requests sent to the API of your service.
-The easiest way to obtain such a token is the `prisma token` command from the Prisma CLI.
+The easiest way to obtain such a token is the `prisma1 token` command from the Prisma CLI.

 > **Note**: We'll keep `disableAuth` set to `true` for this tutorial.
 In production applications, you'll always want to require authentication for your service!
 You can read more about this topic [here](!alias-pua7soog4v).